abcsds/hexecontahedron/_posts/2015-07-17-deepdream.markdown

 layout: post
 title: "DeepDream"
 date: "2015-07-17 12:40:06 -0600"
+comments: true
 tags: google, deepdream, vagrant, ai, english
 ---
 No cognitivist could avoid noticing google's new demonstrations on Deep Learning posted on their [research blog](http://googleresearch.blogspot.mx/2015/06/inceptionism-going-deeper-into-neural.html) this june.
 Images all over the web like those on google's own [gallery](https://photos.google.com/share/AF1QipPX0SCl7OzWilt9LnuQliattX4OUCj_8EP65_cTVnBmS1jnYgsGQAieQUc1VQWdgQ?key=aVBxWjhwSzg2RjJWLWRuVFBBZEN1d205bUdEMnhB) showing what artificial neural networks "see" when trying to make sense of images make everyone wonder how could a machine make such beautiful, weird, and surprisingly familiar images.

 ### Running Google's DeepDream

 So many people from so many different backgrounds, from scientists to artists, have been so interested in google's deepdreaming that the company decided to open their code.
-The repo can now be found as an IPython notebook on [github](https://github.com/google/deepdream) so anyone and everyone can have their own deeplearning nerual network, **UPDATE** Now thanks to [Gary Arnold's](https://github.com/Dhar) [Image-dreamer Vagrant Box](https://github.com/Dhar/image-dreamer) it's even easier to get experimenting with your own images.
+The repo can now be found as an IPython notebook on [github](https://github.com/google/deepdream) so anyone and everyone can have their own deeplearning nerual network, and now thanks to [Gary Arnold's](https://github.com/Dhar) [Image-dreamer Vagrant Box](https://github.com/Dhar/image-dreamer) it's even easier to get experimenting with your own images.

 All you need is [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com) to run the virtual machine that installs all the dependencies.
 If you want to see exactly what dependencies are installed, you can check out the [Vagratfile](https://raw.githubusercontent.com/Dhar/image-dreamer/master/Vagrantfile)